FarahAnanda/Elibrary-Database-System/README.md

 # E-Library Database System

 This project involves creating an e-library database system that models various entities and their relationships.
 The system includes libraries, books, authors, genres, members, library cards, loans, and holds.
+Full walkthrough for this project can be found on [my Medium article](https://medium.com/@farahananda/behind-the-scenes-of-e-library-application-making-its-database-fa7c028db0d5).

 ## Mission Statement